Yassine-Mhirsi/barbechli-scraper/README.md

 - The browser will be visible during execution (headless=False)
 - The script may take some time to complete depending on the number of products
 - Be respectful of the website's resources and consider adding delays between requests

+## How It Works

+The scraper operates in three main stages using a multi-threaded approach:

+1. **Product ID Collection (Producer Thread)**
+   - Navigates to category pages on barbechli.tn
+   - Intercepts XHR requests to capture product IDs
+   - Places product IDs in a shared queue
+   - Handles pagination to collect IDs from all available pages

+2. **Product Details Extraction (Consumer Threads)**
+   - Multiple threads pull product IDs from the shared queue
+   - Each thread visits individual product pages
+   - Intercepts XHR responses containing detailed product information
+   - Adds complete product data to a shared collection

+3. **Data Saving (Saver Thread)**
+   - Periodically saves all collected product data to a JSON file
+   - Ensures no data is lost if the process is interrupted
+   - Performs a final save when all products have been processed

+This architecture allows for efficient parallel processing while maintaining a controlled flow of data between threads.

 ## Troubleshooting